 The Courtney group targets (West, Central and East) lie closest to the old Toiyabe mining operations (just to the west, off the subject property).
-Drill logs exist for the some of Courtney area holes, drill sections containing drill results and some broad geological interpretation also exist for this area.
-The Courtney area, which also extends off of the current Golden Oasis claims to the south, received a considerable number of drill holes due to:
+Drill logs exist for some of the Courtney area holes.
+Drill sections containing drill results and some broad geological interpretation also exist for this area.
+The Courtney area, which also extends off of the current ACM claims to the south, received a considerable number of drill holes due to: